 Offer Heartfelt Words

 You might be worried about what to say, but the point is to let your friend know you care about them.
 Keep it as short and simple as you need.
+More messages to encourage and support friends in the face of adversity.

 - You, my friend, are the family I choose.
 I am here for you no matter what.
 Lean on me and let me help you get through this.
 You’ve carried me through my own personal storms, I admire your strength; now is the time to let me return your kindness.